Internet Explorer 9

-Internet Explorer 9 or IE9 (officially Windows Internet Explorer 9) is the ninth version of the Internet Explorer web browser for Windows.
-It was released by Microsoft on March 14, 2011, as the ninth version of Internet Explorer and the successor to Internet Explorer 8.
+Internet Explorer 9 or IE9 (officially Windows Internet Explorer 9) is the ninth major version of the Internet Explorer web browser for Windows.
+It was released by Microsoft on March 14, 2011, as the successor to Internet Explorer 8.
 Microsoft released Internet Explorer 9 as a major out-of-band version that was not tied to the release schedule of any particular version of Windows, unlike previous versions.
-It is the first version of Internet Explorer not to be bundled with a Windows operating system, although some OEMs have installed it with Windows 7 on their PCs.
-Internet Explorer 9 is the last version that is called Windows Internet Explorer.
-The software was rebranded simply as Internet Explorer starting in 2012 with the release of Internet Explorer 10.
+It is the first version of Internet Explorer not to be bundled with a Windows operating system, although some OEMs have installed it with Windows on their PCs.
+It was the last version to be called Windows Internet Explorer.
+The software was rebranded simply as Internet Explorer starting with the release of Internet Explorer 10.